CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 The initial setup of Edge computers, including 530, is pretty easy to understand but not as straightforward as the Wahoo ELEMNT line, where you just scan a QR code.

-On the other hand, this makes 530 less dependent on a smartphone than Wahoo ELEMNT bike computers, for example.
+On the other hand, the Edge 530 is less dependent on a smartphone than Wahoo ELEMNT bike computers, for example, because you can’t set them up without a smartphone.

 My Experience

-Below, I share my experience using Edge 530.
+Below, I share my experience using Edge 530 and a comparison with other bike computers I have used.

 Display

-The 2.6in (246×322px) display of the Edge 530 is non-touchscreen.
-It has an ideal size because the head unit is not too small or not too big.
+The 2.6-inch (246×322px) display of the Edge 530 is non-touchscreen.
+For me, it is an ideal size because the head unit is not too small or not too big.
+I will discuss the usability of the 530 later.

 Edge 530 can fit up to 10 data fields (same as Edge 830).
 However, unlike ELEMNT computers, there is no way to zoom in and out to make the data fields larger or smaller.
-Instead, you have to change the data field layout.
+Instead, you must change the data field layout, which takes longer than clicking the side buttons, especially without the touchscreen display.

 TIP: You might also be interested in this Edge 830 vs. 530 comparison.